averykhoo/data-science-training-package/machine-learning.md

     *   probably use MNIST or build word vectors with a small dataset

-##  4: Assessment
+##  Assessment
-*   Officer to improve on the Kaggle Titanic codes given in the guided explanation
+For the assessment, officers are required to either improve on the Kaggle Titanic codes given in the guided explanation or to write their own codes from scratch for Kaggle Titanic.